stevphan/SUFS/Design Docs/DesignDoc.md

 * Block Size: 64MB
 * Replication Factor: 3
-* Replication Checks are done every min
-* Checks if Data Node is dead every min

-## Project State

-### Completed

-* System design
-* Tools and technologies decided
-* Basic implementation of creating, getting, and listing data nodes of files
-  * CLI
 * Name Node
+  * Replication Checks are done every minute
+  * Data Nodes checks are performed every 1 minute
+    * During Data Node checks any Data Node that has not had a successful heartbeat in the previous 2 minutes are considered failed
 * Data Node

-### Needs to be started

-* AWS Setup
+  * Block Reports are sent every 30 seconds
+  * Heartbeats are sent every 10 seconds